 Lasting Powers Of Attorney

-What is a Lasting Power of Attorney (LPA)?
+Do I need a Lasting Power of Attorney?

-A Lasting Power of Attorney (LPA) is a powerful legal document that allows you to choose people you trust — called attorneys — to make decisions on your behalf if you lose mental capacity or need help managing your affairs.
+A Lasting Power of Attorney (LPA) is a powerful legal document that allows you to choose people you trust, called attorneys to make decisions on your behalf if you lose mental capacity or need help managing your affairs.
 There are two main types of LPA: one for Property and Financial Affairs and another for Health and Welfare.

 Why is an LPA important?

 Many people assume that their spouse or family members can automatically make decisions if they become unable to do so.
 However, this is not the case.
-Without an LPA in place, no one has the legal right to manage your finances, access your bank accounts, or make care decisions on your behalf.

 At Moneybox Wills and Trusts, we make the process simple and stress-free.
 Our team offers complimentary advice to help you understand the different types of LPAs and ensure your documents are prepared and registered correctly.